 Family Events: The school always wants to share in important events which occur in your family.
-If your family celebrates special occasions (conventional or unconventional) which are appropriate to share at school, let your child's teacher know about this.
+If your family celebrates special occasions (conventional or unconventional) which are appropriate to share at school, let your child's educator know about this.
 There can be tangible representations of events or foods or stories which are appropriate to share with young children.
 We try to address holidays in ways that are meaningful to young children and that represent authentic ways of learning about them in the family.

 Birthdays: A Child's Garden specifically emphasizes the successful development of each child's social and emotional competency.
 When a child is at school for his/her birthday, we want to make it a special day for the child.
-We do this by encouraging families to make an "All about..." poster for the child to share at school.
+Each classroom does this in conjunction with families by providing special experiences or all about me posters to share at school.
 We will not accept birthday treats or additional activities at the school.
 If you are scheduling a separate birthday party away from school, please do not use cubbies to distribute invitations unless you are inviting every child in the classroom.